Cuba Travel Guide – Part 2

 Located at the far eastern end the island, historic and charming Santiago de Cuba (population: 473,0000) is Cuba’s second largest city and the capital of the province of the same name.
 The city was the fifth village founded by the Spanish Conquistador – Diego Velázquez de Cuéllar – in 1515.
 The settlement was destroyed by fire in 1516, and was immediately rebuilt.
 It was from here that Hernán Cortés departed on his expedition of the coasts of Mexico in 1518.

 It was also from Santiago de Cuba that Hernando de Soto departed on his expedition to Florida in 1538.
-It was the first European expedition which traveled deep into the territory of the modern-day United States, traveling overland through Florida, Georgia, Mississippi, Alabama and Arkansas.
+It was the first European expedition which travelled deep into the territory of the modern-day United States, travelling overland through Florida, Georgia, Mississippi, Alabama and Arkansas.
 He is the first European documented as having crossed the Mississippi River.

 Santiago was the birthplace of the Cuban revolution, when Fidel Castro led a small contingent of rebels on an ill-prepared armed attack on the Cuartel Moncada (Moncada Barracks), which is today a museum.